JaquelineVictal/Producer-GetStartedRabbitMQ/README.md

 ## Scope:

-In this project, we use RabbitMQ to be the middle ground between a marktplace and a fictional store.
-Marktplace publishes a purchase requisition in the queue, and when the store is ready, it consumes the queue and proceeds with the order.
+In this project, we use RabbitMQ to be the middle ground between a marketplace and a fictional store.
+Marketplace publishes a purchase requisition in the queue, and when the store is ready, it consumes the queue and proceeds with the order.
 <br>
 This producer/consumer concept is very strong in Rabbit, and the sides can change depending on the applicatio
 <br>